Chapter 1. The Role of Business Analyst and Analytics

 Prescriptive

-Prescriptive analytics is the nirvana of analytics as it drives outcomes.
+Prescriptive analytics is the nirvana of analytics as it is used to drive outcomes.
 Prescriptive analytics focuses on automation and optimization.
 Rule-based approaches and operations management techniques are used to determine how best to automate decision making.
 Often combined with predictive analytics, prescriptive analytics includes the use of recommendation engines and automated decisioning such as insurance quotes and mortgage approvals.
-Prescriptive analytics is merging with artificial intelligence (AI).
+Prescriptive analytics starts to merge with AI once it matures.

 Business Analyst Contributing to Analytics Value

-Business analysts use their knowledge of their organization to focus on a primary function: to identify and validate the needs of the business.
-As a project becomes clear, the business analyst will develop an understanding of the business problem to be solved and determine the requirements.
+Business analysts have the knowledge of their organization and focus on a primary function, which is to identify and validate the needs of the business.
+As a project becomes clear, the business analyst will develop an understanding and determine the requirements.
 Analytical projects are no different.
-There are many roles involved in analytical projects including data engineers, data scientists, and other analysts, but none of these can validate the results of analytics or ensure that the results can be used correctly like the business analyst.
+There are many roles that are involved in analytical projects, including data engineers, data scientists, and other analysts, but none of these roles can validate the results of analytics or ensure that the results can be used correctly.

 Business analysts are necessary to ensure analytical projects run efficiently.
 The technical resources can determine the technical direction and start to build software, but the business analyst provides information, answers questions, and assists in removing barriers to ensure the project moves forward as expected.
 Business analysts are involved in understanding the business problem to be solved (the most important step in the analytics life cycle) and how business needs can be met.

-Business analysts also provide clarity if multiple business representatives are contributing to the business understanding of the project.
-They use techniques such as facilitating discussion, gathering facts, reviewing outcomes, and reconciling the feedback from different business representatives.
+Business analysts also provide clarity if multiple stakeholders are involved in the business understanding of the project.
+Facilitating discussion, gathering facts, reviewing outcomes, and reconciling the feedback from the stakeholders is needed.
+Essentially, the business analyst is the business representative, advocating for stakeholders and ensuring issues are addressed throughout the analytics project.

-Assisting with testing of the analytics model is another aspect where business analysts become involved.
+Assisting with testing the analytics model is another aspect where business analysts become involved.
 Through testing, the business analyst determines if the model will support the requirements and if it addresses the original business problem.
-Testing of analytics is not specific to software testing, but includes the testing of the outcomes and the results of decisions made from predictions
+Testing of analytics is not specific to software testing but includes the testing of the outcomes and the results of decisions made from predictions.

 Business analysts are really the key to analytics business value.
 Business analysts assist with change management as they are experts on how analytics will be used in the organization.
 If analytical models are created and they do not assist in decision making or problem solving, the model is not providing business value.
 To get a better understanding of business value, the next section looks at different business problems solved by analytics.